 It is paradoxically the artists and writers and musicians themselves who are among the most inarticulate in explaining the nature and function of their respective arts and mediums, and to get beyond the jargon, so that we may see at last what the true nature and substance of all art is — and, more specifically, what gives rise to that nature and substance — we need not listen at all to the writers, artists, musicians, or even the critics but instead simply observe how the artistic drive develops in children.

 Observe the stories that children write and tell.

 Observe what the child with her big stick of sidewalk-chalk draws upon the concrete:

 A large yellow crescent with blue stars around it.

 A blazing sun over black mountains.

 Ask yourself: what drives the child to make those drawings?
 What drives the child to tell those stories?
 What is that child thinking about that makes her want to set it down in concrete form?
-What dictates her subject matter?
-Why did she choose this and not that?
+What dictates and determines her subject matter?
+Why did she choose this subject and not that?